newcleo-dev-team/glow/README.rst

     version and for the installation instructions.
   - The present version of |TOOL| is distributed as a **beta** version, meaning that the implementation is still in progress.
-Should users find any issue, please refer to the :doc:`How to Contribute` section to know how to report it.
+Should users find any issue, please refer to the :ref:`how-to-contribute` section to know how to report it.

 Project Structure